atlas by clearpeople

 What is the purpose of knowledge management?

-By gathering and organising up-to-date information and documents, companies enable their people to make faster, data-informed decisions that can improve performance.
-In addition to the productivity boost, KM also supports innovation and collaboration by encouraging knowledge sharing across the organisation.
+By gathering and organizing up-to-date information and documents, companies enable their people to make faster, data-informed decisions that can improve performance.
+In addition to the productivity boost, KM also supports innovation and collaboration by encouraging knowledge sharing across the organization.

 Benefits of knowledge management

-So, what are the benefits of having a functional knowledge management system in place for your organisation?
+So, what are the benefits of having a functional knowledge management system in place for your organization?
 Here are just some of the upsides:

 Reduced onboarding costs